alasdairforsythe/tokenmonster/python/README.md

 ### vocab.deserialize_tokens(binary_string)

-Deserializes a binary string back into a list of ints (tokens).
+Deserializes a binary string into a numpy array of token IDs.
 The `encoding_length` used is from vocab.encoding_length.

 #### Parameters